cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 5. Leave the other values to their defaults.
 6. Select **Create.**

 Once you receive the message that the first secret has been successfully created, you may proceed to create the other secrets.
-There are a total of **8 secrets to create** as shown in the above list of secret names.
+You must **create a total of 8 secrets**, as shown in the above list of secret names.

 ### Execute cinchy.devops.automations